forseti-security/forseti-security/_news/2018-12-04-forseti-cleardata-serverless.md

 ---
 title: ClearDATA Running Forseti Security the Serverless Way
-author: Ross Vandergrift, ClearDATA
+author: Marten van Wezel, Google
 ---
-ClearDATA is a cloud services provider in the heavily regulated healthcare and life sciences industry, and recently began using Forseti Security to automate security and compliance testing.
-Along the way, ClearDATA developed a light-weight, serverless method to deploy Forseti using containers and Cloud Pub/Sub, Take a look at their Google Cloud [blog post](https://cloud.google.com/blog/products/identity-security/cleardata-running-forseti-the-serverless-way) to learn more!
+As part of their mission to keep their enterprise secure, ClearDATA took a liking to Forseti.
+They were less charmed by the traditional VM-based approach, as  they are a deeply serverless outfit.
+As such they have taken on the spirit of Open Source Contributions and adapted Forseti to interoperate  with both containers and Cloud Pub/Sub.
+Take a look at the Google Cloud [blog post](https://cloud.google.com/blog/products/identity-security/cleardata-running-forseti-the-serverless-way) to learn more! to find out more!